 Why does this answer indicate the learner needs further development?

-This answer indicates that the learner needs further development because it does not clearly demonstrate an understanding of fluid mechanics principles required to explain the erosion.
+This answer indicates that the learner needs further development because it does not clearly demonstrate an understanding of the fluid mechanics principles required to explain the erosion.
 Although the response mentions pressure changes, high flow rate, and vapour bubbles, these ideas are described in a general way and are not supported with relevant theory.
 Important concepts such as Cavitation and Bernoulli’s Principle are not explained or applied to the situation.

 The response also does not fully analyse why the most severe damage occurs in sections of the pipe operating at higher pressure.
 It does not clearly link the formation and collapse of vapour bubbles to surface erosion and pitting, and the interaction between the different contributing factors is not explored.
 In addition, the use of technical terms is limited, and the response is descriptive rather than analytical.